GMOD/jbrowse-components/website/blog/2022-12-16-yearinreview.md

 ## Navigating synteny using the linear genome view

-In v2.2.1, we added the ability to view "SyntenyTracks" as a regular linear genome view.
-You can then additionally right click a feature on these tracks an select "Open synteny view at this position" and it will show you e.g. the matching region on another assembly.
+In v2.2.1, we added the ability to view "SyntenyTracks" as a regular linear genome view track.
+These tracks let you right click a feature and select "Open synteny view at this position" and it will show you e.g. the matching region on another assembly.

 ## Base pair exact rendering of synteny

-A long standing goal has been to render "base pair" exact rendering of synteny in JBrowse when the information is available e.g. as CIGAR strings.
+A long standing goal has been to render "base pair" exact synteny when the information is available e.g. as CIGAR strings.

 This allows us to see that a "deletion relative to one genome" is an "insertion relative to the other".